kaltura/nginx-vod-module/README.md

 * `label` - a friendly string that identifies the sequence.
 If a language is specified, a default label will be automatically derived by it - e.g. if language is `ita`, by default `italiano` will be used as the label.
+* `default` - a boolean that sets the value of the DEFAULT attribute of EXT-X-MEDIA tags using this sequence.
+	If not specified, the first EXT-X-MEDIA tag in each group returns DEFAULT=YES, while the others return DEFAULT=NO.
 * `bitrate` - an object that can be used to set the bitrate for the different media types, in bits per second.
 For example, `{"v": 900000, "a": 64000}`.
 If the bitrate is not supplied, nginx-vod-module will estimate it based on the last clip in the sequence.